apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 While I am pondering about the **what** of an API, I don't want to worry about JSONs, URLs, protocols or other details.
 These decisions can wait after I define what the API is actually about.

 Abstraction plays a key role in any good software design.
 It makes design of complex systems possible.
-It is encapsulating behavior, decoupling elements and enabling modularity.
+It encapsulates behavior, decouples elements and enables modularity.

 Let's look at the levels of abstraction when designing an API and its implementation.